Keith-Cancel/colorkit/README.md

 ### Modifying Channel Data

-This example first converts to the OkLab Perceptual color space, makes a few changes and outputs into sRGB.
+This example first converts to the OkLab Perceptual color space, makes a few changes and outputs back into sRGB.

 ```rust
 use colorkit::{IntoColor, OkLab, Srgb};